carolineschnapp/limiter/README.md

 ## Add theme settings to configure this from the Customize theme page

-While you're on the Edit HTML/CSS page, scroll all the way down in the left-hand side panel, and click **settings_schema.json** under Config.
+While you're on the Edit HTML/CSS page, scroll all the way down in the left-hand side panel, and, under **Config**, click **settings_schema.json**.

-Scroll down to the very bottom of your settings_schema.json file, and add this code before the last square bracket `]` and after the last parentheses `}` - make sure to include that first comma `,` since you're modifying a JSON data structure.
+Scroll down to the very bottom of your settings_schema.json file, and add this code before the last square bracket `]` and after the last parentheses `}`.
+Make sure to include that first comma `,` since you're modifying a JSON data structure.

 ```json
   ,